oliviawestmacottssw/SSW.Rules.Content/rules/does-your-sharepoint-site-have-a-favicon/rule.md

 ---

-​All websites should be following     [the favicon rule](http&#58;//www.ssw.com.au/ssw/Standards/Rules/RulestoBetterWebsitesGraphics.aspx#Favicon).
+All websites should be following     [the favicon rule](http&#58;//www.ssw.com.au/ssw/Standards/Rules/RulestoBetterWebsitesGraphics.aspx#Favicon).

 A Favicon is a small image file included on nearly all professional developed sites.
 When a browser hits your web site and a user bookmarks that site then the favicon.ico graphic will be displayed in the browser’s URL/address line upon subsequent visits to that site.